Enn3Developer/discord-yearly-subs/README.md

 This discord.js bot can help you to manage yearly subscriptions in your Discord server.

 ## Features
-- Add {yearlyRole} to users with a specific role
+- Adds {yearlyRole} to users with a specific role
-- Remove {yearlyRole} from all users at the end of the year
+- Removes {yearlyRole} from all users at the end of the year
 - Stats API at http://localhost:3000

 ## Quick start